Conference of the Birds (play)

 The Persian poem The Conference of the Birds by Sufi poet Farid ud-Din Attar has received several stage adaptations, including by Falk Richter as a musical (2018), Sholeh Wolpé as a stage play (2018), ANIKAYA Dance Theater as dance (2018), and Peter Brook and Jean-Claude Carrière as a stage play (1979).

 1979 play by Peter Brook and Jean-Claude Carrière

-Peter Brook and Jean-Claude Carrière's play, La Conférence des oiseaux, was staged in 1979 and performed it various countries.
+Peter Brook and Jean-Claude Carrière's play, La Conférence des oiseaux, was staged in 1979 and performed in various countries.
 In 2012, an adapted version was performed by the Folger theatre.

 2014 dance theatre by Hafiz Karmali

 Hafiz Karmali, Brandeis Theater Company's guest director of “The Conference of the Birds,” was in production at the Laurie Theater through November 2014.
 For all of its cultural, spiritual and religious symbolism, the performance also aims to be fun, Karmali says.
 “It’s written in a way that’s very lively and humorous, and we haven’t shied away from that,” he says.
 “This isn’t a church event, it’s fast paced dance theatre.”
 The production is a collaboration of the Department of Theater Arts, the Peacebuilding and the Arts Program and MusicUnitesUS.
 Cynthia Cohen, director of the Peacebuilding and the Arts Program, learned of Karmali's work through the Acting Together Project, which focuses on using performance art to build peace.